In this article...

 A trust is a legal entity that can own property separate from its creator, known as the grantor.
 The trustee named in the trust is responsible for managing the assets owned by the trust for the benefit of the beneficiaries named in the trust.
-The trustee is obligated to manage and distribute the assets owned by a trust according to the terms laid out in the trust by the grantor.
+The trustee is obligated to manage and distribute the assets a trust owns according to the terms laid out in the trust by the grantor.
 To learn more about trusts generally, check out our article: Illinois Trusts Explained.

 For more on this, check out our article: What is the Difference Between Revocable Living Trusts and Irrevocable Trusts?

-Because irrevocable trusts take away at least some of the grantor’s rights in the property owned by the trust and grant property rights in the trust’s beneficiaries, they can be used for the following purposes that revocable trusts cannot accomplish:
+Because irrevocable trusts take away at least some of the grantor’s rights in the property owned by the trust and grant property rights to the trust’s beneficiaries, they can be used for the following purposes that revocable trusts cannot accomplish:

 - Protecting assets from creditors (learn more: How to Protect Assets From Creditors);

 - Removing assets from the grantor’s estate for the estate tax while still allowing the grantor to retain some control over the assets (learn more: Irrevocable Trusts, Estate Tax and Gift Tax);

 - Transferring assets to particular types of irrevocable trusts known as Grantor Retained Annuity Trusts, Grantor Retained Income Trusts, and Grantor Retained Unitrusts allow the assets in the trust to accumulate in value over time without the accumulated value being counted as part of the grantor’s or state and without the transfer to the beneficiary being subject to gift tax (learn more: GRITS, GRATS, and GRUTS explained); and

 - Removing the death benefit of a life insurance policy from the grantor’s taxable estate; (Learn more: Irrevocable Life Insurance Trusts Explained).